Replies to the Claims of Contradiction in the Quran

 Thus, He completed the seven universes in two days, and set up the laws for every universe.
 And we adorned the lowest universe with lamps, and placed guards around it.
 Such is the design of the Almighty, the Omniscient" 41:9-12

-What these verses are saying is that the physical universe (the word earth is used in the Quran either to mean the planet earth, or as in this case to represent the physical universe) was created in two days and that the setting up of all the provisions necessary for life was completed inside four days.
-To put it in different words, the physical universe was created and its provisions set up inside four days.
+What these verses are saying is that the physical universe (the word earth is used in the Quran either to mean the planet earth, or as in this case to represent the physical matter in the universe) was created in two days and that the setting up of all the provisions necessary for life was completed inside four days.
+The two days in which the physical matter was created is inside the four days.
+Thus, the matter in the universe was created and its provisions set up inside four days.

-The error of the author is that he added 2 plus 4 , whereas the wording of the verse indicates that the four days include the two days of its creation.
+The error of the author is that he added 2 plus 4 , whereas the wording of the verse indicates that the four days include the two days.

 Then we are told that the completion of the creation of all seven universes (where our physical universe is the innermost) required two extra days, for a total of six days.

-Moreover, it must be noted that the 'days' of creation are only used as a yardstick, they do not mean 24 earthly hours.
+Moreover, it must be noted that the 'days' of creation are only used allegorically to represent stages of creation and not 24 hours earthly days.